Frequently Asked Questions

 This course will present real-life situations and prepare you to respond professionally in each situation.
 At the end of the course, you will have gained strategies for communication and have a better understanding of interpreting the cross-cultural situations you will face.

-Yes, while you must begin the first course with a cohort, you can take time off before starting the modules of the second course based on your schedule.
+Yes, while you must begin the first course with a cohort, you can take up to three months off before starting the modules of the second course.
+Participants beginning Business Spanish 1 in the fall must finish course 2 by June 30.
+Participants beginning Business Spanish 1 in the spring must finish course 2 by Dec.
+23.

 Yes, if an organization or company enrolls more than one employee at a time.